skousik/RTD_tutorial/step_4_online_planning/README.tex.md

 FRS_poly = get_FRS_polynomial_structure(FRS_msspoly,z,k) ;
 ```

 This decomposition just turns the FRS polynomial into a matrix of powers and a matrix of coefficients.
-Then, polynomial evaluation turns into a bunch of matrix operations, which can be done super fast.
+Then, polynomial evaluation just requires matrix operations that can run super fast.

 Now we can create the nonlinear constraint function.
 Note that this uses some functions in the RTD repository that take advantage of the decomposed polynomial.
-Take a look in `turtlebot_nonlcon_for_fmincon` for more details.
+Take a look in `turtlebot_nonlcon_for_fmincon.m` for more details.

 ```matlab
 % swap the speed and steer parameters for visualization purposes